Bdefrancis/Hello-world/README.md

 # Hello-world
 Beginner coding project
 A little about myself
-This will be a chhange made to my master
+This will be a change made to my master